ranyitz/code-migrate/README.md

 ## API

 ### migrate
-Similarly to the way test runners work, migratejs will expose a global migrate function.
+Similarly to the way test runners work, Code Migrate will expose a global migrate function.
 Us it to define your migration.

 ```ts
 type Migrate = (